 The development of the TIP occurs in public meeting of the CCJTC and the Cape Cod MPO.
 Presentations on potential new projects typically occur in the fall.
 Discussions of the scoring of potential projects and development of a potential program of projects occurs in the winter and spring.
-Meetings related to the development of the TIP for discussion and/or endorsement in Table 8.
+Meetings related to the development of the TIP for discussion and/or endorsement in Table 12.

-Table 10.
-Trans portation Im provement Pro gram Develo pment Meetings
+Table 12.
+Trans portation Im provement Prog gram Develo pment Meetings

 DATE MEETING TYPE LOCATION

+December 11, 2020 CCJTC Virtual Meeting

+January 8, 2021 CCJTC Virtual Meeting

-January 27, 2020 Cape Cod MPO Barnstable County Complex
+January 25, 2021 Cape Cod MPO Virtual Meeting

-February 14, 2020 CCJTC Barnstable County Complex
+February 12, 2021 CCJTC Virtual Meeting

-February 24, 2020 Cape Cod MPO Barnstable County Complex
+February 22, 2021 Cape Cod MPO Virtual Meeting

-March 13, 2020 CCJTC Barnstable County Complex
+March 12, 2021 CCJTC Virtual Meeting

-March 23, 2020 Cape Cod MPO Virtual Meeting
+March 15, 2021 Cape Cod MPO Virtual Meeting

+April 9, 2021 CCJTC Virtual Meeting

-April 27, 2020 Cape Cod MPO Virtual Meeting
+April 26, 2021 Cape Cod MPO Virtual Meeting

-May 8, 2020 CCJTC Virtual Meeting
+May 14, 2021 CCJTC Virtual Meeting

-May 26, 2020 Cape Cod MPO Virtual Meeting
+May 24, 2021 Cape Cod MPO Virtual Meeting

 In addition to discussion at CCJTC and Cape MPO public meetings, CCC staff makes efforts to reach out directly to members of the public interested in development of the TIP.
-This year, measures in place to limit the spread of the COVID-19 virus, including the state's stay-at-home advisory, closure of physical workplaces for non-essential businesses, and restrictions on gatherings, present challenges to the public outreach.
-To allow for and encourage public input while maintaining the safety of staff and the public, additional emphasis was placed on online content and virtual public engagement.
+Continued this year, measures in place to limit the spread of the COVID-19 virus, including the state's stay-at-home advisory, closure of physical workplaces for non-essential businesses, and restrictions on gatherings, present challenges to the public outreach.
+To allow for and encourage public input while maintaining the safety of staff and the public, emphasis was placed on online content and virtual public engagement.

 Additional website content, including a plan summary and video, provided new ways for members of the public to engage in the process.
 An executive summary of the plan were made available in English and Portuguese.
-Additionally, online public comment opportunities for these plans are scheduled for Tuesday, May 12, 2020 at 5:30 PM and Thursday, May 14, 2020 at 10:00 AM.
+Online public comment opportunities will held on Tuesday, May 12, 2021 at 6:00 PM, Wednesday, May 13, 2021 at 1:00 PM, and Thursday, May 13, 2021 at 10:00 AM.
 These meetings will feature a short presentation on the documents followed by an opportunity for public comments.
 Information on these meetings will be available at www.capecodcommission.org/mpo